 SWAROVSKI FOUNDATION CENTRE FOR LEARNING AT THE DESIGN MUSEUM

-The Swarovski Foundation is a major supporter and donor to the Design Museum, London, helping to create a world-class learning center for design, while enabling the museum to expand and enrich its learning provision through an inspiring design-led education program.
-The Swarovski Foundation Centre for Learning will attract 60,000 learners annually, acting as a hub that brings together the worlds of formal education, informal learning, and professional design.
+The Design Museum in London is a world-leading museum devoted to contemporary design in every form.
+The Swarovski Foundation was a major donor to the new Design Museum, which opened in 2017, helping to create The Swarovski Foundation Centre for Learning.
+This outstanding facility attracts 60,000 learners annually, acting as a hub that brings together the worlds of formal education, informal learning, and professional design.